 On December 22, 2017, President Trump signed into law the Tax Cuts and Jobs Act.
 This Act completely reformed many areas of tax law including meals and entertainment rules.
 These rules will impact just about every pharmacy in the industry, and they should not be ignored.
 Beginning January 1, 2018, the entire game changed with regard to business meals and entertainment.

 Business Meals and Entertainment

-You can bet this will be a hot topic for the IRS in the days and years ahead, so please make sure you have a full understanding of how the rules apply to your pharmacy.
-With that – as of the writing of this article – the IRS has yet to issue further clarification or guidance on these rules which we expect to occur soon.
+You can bet this will be a hot topic for the IRS in the years ahead, so please make sure you have a full understanding of how the rules apply to your pharmacy.

-Congress gave full power to the IRS to implement these new rules so there may be some significant changes as it is interpreted by the IRS.
-Look to Sykes & Company, P.A. and our Tax Reform Updates page to be on top of any new changes or interpretations in the months ahead and what it means for you, the pharmacy owner.
+Look to Sykes & Company, P.A. to be on top of any new changes or interpretations and what it means for you, the pharmacy owner.